haiwen/seafile-admin-docs/manual/config/ldap.md

             return 'Manager'
 ```

-Note: You should only define one of the two functions.
+!!! tip "You should only define one of the two functions.
 You can rewrite the function (in python) to make your own mapping rules.
-If the file or function doesn't exist, the first entry in role_list will be synced.
+If the file or function doesn't exist, the first entry in role_list will be synced"